| CNY Hiking HOME PAGE | Virginia BRP Highlights | North Carolina BRP Highlights | |

 Appalachian Trail

 The Appalachian Trail runs parallel to the parkway for 97 miles in Virginia, allowing many hiking opportunities.
-The links below will give you more detail and maps of the sections of the Appalachian Trail that run close to the Blue Ridge Parkway.
+Check out the guide books Appalachian Trail Guide to Central Virginia and Hikes in the Virginias (Exploring the Appalachian Trail) for more information on the AT along the Blue Ridge Parkway.

 Price Lake